OAuth Integrations

 Local development

-OAuth integrations can only be used to obtain the viewer’s access token when the content is running on a Connect server, so testing local changes to content can be challenging.
-A good strategy for authoring content that uses OAuth integrations is to first check whether the content is running on a Connect server, and then fall-back to the user’s locally configured credentials when it is not.
+OAuth integrations can only be used to obtain an OAuth access token when the content is running on a Connect server, so testing local changes to content can be challenging.
+A good strategy for authoring content that uses OAuth integrations is to first check whether the content is running on a Connect server, and then fall-back to the developer’s locally configured credentials when it is not.
 All content running on a Connect server has the following environment variable set: RSTUDIO_PRODUCT=CONNECT.
 This environment variable can be used by the content to determine if it is running on a Connect server.

 Adding OAuth integrations to deployed content